nicolahcm/backendblog/README.md

-This is the backend for our blog project.
+This is the backend for our blog project With the BACKEND that uses the MONGO SERVER LOCALLY STORED.
 Download this and the front-end, which is my MVCservicesStructure repository.

 Have them in 2 different folders.